benjaminalt/benjaminalt.github.io/pages/bio.md

 ---

-I am a Research Scientist at [ArtiMinds Robotics](https://www.artiminds.com/) and a PhD student in Michael Beetz' group at the [Institute for Artificial Intelligence (IAI)](https://ai.uni-bremen.de/) at the University of Bremen.
+I am Senior Research Scientist at [ArtiMinds Robotics](https://www.artiminds.com/) and a PhD candidate with Michael Beetz at the [Institute for Artificial Intelligence (IAI)](https://ai.uni-bremen.de/) at the University of Bremen.

-In my research, I try to teach industrial robots how to reason about their tasks, generate their own programs and optimize and refine them as they gain more experience.
+In my research, I develop machine learning methods that enable robots to reason about their tasks, plan actions to achieve them in real-world environments, and learn from experience.
+I research cognitive methods and representations of knowledge that enable autonomous robot learning without sacrificing safety or interpretability of robot behavior.

 My areas of interest include